FreeTubeApp/FreeTube-Docs/usage/macos-shortcut.md

 **Note:**
 - FreeTube doesn't need to be opened in order to run the shortcut.
-- MacOS updates might remove the shortcut keybinding.
+- macOS updates might remove the shortcut keybinding.